daanlenaerts/erpnext-auto-attach/README.md

 A simple CLI tool to automatically attach documents to ERPNext by watching a directory for new files.

+**Why?** Manually attaching documents to ERPNext can be tedious and error-prone.
+This tool automates the process, ensuring all files in a directory are attached to your chosen DocType, saving time and reducing mistakes.

+> [!TIP]
+> Also looking for an easy way to export documents from ERPNext?
+Check out [erpnext-documents-export](https://github.com/daanlenaerts/erpnext-documents-export)!

 ## Features
 - Watches a specified directory for new files
 - Automatically uploads and attaches new files to a specified ERPNext DocType, based on the filename
 - Prevents duplicate uploads by tracking already attached files (in a sqlite database called `erpnext-auto-attach.db`, stored in the current working directory)

-## Why?
-Manually attaching documents to ERPNext can be tedious and error-prone.
-This tool automates the process, ensuring all files in a directory are attached to your chosen DocType, saving time and reducing mistakes.

-> [!NOTE]
-> Also looking for an easy way to export documents from ERPNext?
-Check out [erpnext-documents-export](https://github.com/daanlenaerts/erpnext-documents-export)!

 ## Installation
 ERPNext Documents Export is distributed as a binary executable, which you can download below.